 Nanoscribe's technology for the fabrication of three-dimensional micro- and nanostructures in photo-sensitive materials is based on "direct laser writing", i.e., a non-linear two-photon absorption process.
 Many resins that polymerize when exposed to UV-light can undergo similar chemical reactions when two photons of near-infrared light are absorbed simultaneously.
 A necessary condition for this effect to occur is a sufficiently high light intensity that is provided by an ultrashort pulse laser.
-Typically, the laser is focused into the resin and the polymerization is triggered only in the focal point volume.
+Typically, the laser is focused into the resin and the two-photon polymerization (TPP) is triggered only in the focal spot volume.
 As 3D analogon to a pixel, the volume counterpart is called voxel.

 The effect of two-photon induced photopolymerization was first reported in 1965 by Pao and Rentzepis* and since then has become a valuable tool for micro fabrication.
 It enables the manufacturing of micro- and meso-scaled parts with a high shape- and functional-complexity.
 Read More »